kevinjohnkiely/la-rosa-restaurant-project-1/README.md

 ## Errors, Bugs or Issues During Development

-During development I wanted to use only 2 css breakpoints using media queries at 800 and 600px sizes.
+During development I wanted to use only 2 CSS breakpoints using media queries at 800 and 600px sizes.
 However the main menu was not rendering properly on some screen sizes below 600px.
 One method to rectify this was to further reduce padding and text size, but I found doing this would make the link text extremely small on screen sizes on the lower end of the 600px breakpoint.
 Thus, I introduced an "ultra small" breakpoint for screen sizes 400px and below.
 The error in question is shown in following image:

 <img src="https://github.com/kevinjohnkiely/la-rosa-restaurant-project-1/blob/main/wireframesScreenshots/issue1.png">